cybercongress/cybercongress/CONTRIBUTING.md

 Alright!
 You take an issue from gitcoin.co and want to help us?
 Try to go this way:

-- click 'start work' at issue what you interested in;
+- click 'start work' at current task in gitcoin.co;
 - carefully study what is written in issue;
+- Understand the task;
+- ask the question in the comments to the issue if something isn't clear;
-- fork repo to your github account;
+- fork the repo and create your branch from `master`;
-- work with it and make significant things;
+- play with it and make significant things;
+- if you've added code that should be tested, add tests;
+- if you've changed APIs, update the documentation;
+- ensure the test suite passes;
 - open pull request and write good commit message;
 - submit PR;
 - PROFIT!